Ria424/developers-animatesdk-docs/Timeline_object/Timeline35.md

 #### Usage

-timeline.pasteLayers(\[layerIndex\])
+Timeline.pasteLayers(\[layerIndex\])

 #### Parameters

-**layerIndex** Optional.
+**layerIndex** `integer?`; Optional.
 A zero-based index that specifies the layer above which the layers on the clipboard are pasted.
 If you omit layerIndex, the method uses the current selection.

 #### Returns